-It's true: Antivirus programs do slow your computer, sometimes by quite a lot.
+It's true: Antivirus programs can slow your computer, sometimes by quite a lot.

-Yet we've found several antivirus programs with system slowdowns so small that you'll never notice them unless you're doing something processor-intensive, such as playing a high-end game or rendering video.
+Yet we've found several antivirus programs with system slowdowns so small that you'll never notice them unless you're doing something processor-intensive, such as playing a high-end game or rendering video footage.

 |Passive slowdown||Full-scan slowdown||Quick-scan slowdown|

 |Avast Free Antivirus||4.4%||29.2%||53.2%|

 |AVG AntiVirus Free||5.3%||12.8%||25.6%|